NMaiyu/Difference_Wavefields/README.md

 ### running an example
+Run the run_this_example.sh in the choosen example directory in the terminal.
+To change plotted information : edit the last argument l.28

 ### computeDifferenceBetweenWavefields.py
 This script creates binary files storing the difference along x and y axis in a speficied directory.
 If wanted, it is possible to also plot these (by adding 'i' in the "precisions" argument).